Photos from summer 2017

 Our gardens are split into three:

-- The Food Forest – Intensively growing perennials with annual beds mixed in between
+- The Winter Garden Food Forest – Intensively growing perennials with annual beds mixed in between

-We have planted all our fruit and nut trees in the food forest, each one was planted with supporting perennials in guilds.
-It is quite near to the house and the trees are still young so we will continue to use the space between the trees for a kitchen garden.
-Over time we will continue to plant more perennials into this area.
-We will publish a map of this area soon with details of all the plants that have been planted here.
-Here the soil is well drained and perfect for winter annual plants.
+We have planted fruit and nut trees in this food forest, each one was planted with supporting perennials in guilds.
+It is quite near to the house and the trees are still young so we will continue to use the space between the trees for a winter kitchen garden using the Back to Eden garden method (wood chip gardening), it also includes 7 sunken beds and perennial vegetable beds, a green house and propagation area.

 Photo above of the food forest in September 2017 and below in March 2017, can you spot the difference ?